BH5107/WorkFromHomeTracker/README.md

 # WorkFromHomeTracker

-## A sample work from home hour tracker that I coded in my TAFE Course
+A work from home tracker that I coded in my TAFE Course which tracks your hours and provides a summary if youve worked too little or too much.